Optimization via a Control-Centric Framework: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:back} reviews the required background and introduces a family of convergence laws covering exponential, FT, FxT, and PT regimes.
 Section~\ref{sec:control_centric_olf} formalizes the notion of OLFs and presents the control-centric methodology for constructing optimizer dynamics with selectable convergence rates.
 Sections~\ref{sec:constrained}-\ref{sec:gne} apply this methodology to different problem classes, beginning with constrained optimization and continuing with minimax formulations and GNE seeking problems.
-Section~\ref{sec:discrete} outlines how Lyapunov-preserving discretization schemes can retain the continuous-time stability properties of the proposed dynamics.
 Finally, Section~\ref{sec:conc} concludes the paper.